Drasek-25/timeTracker/README.md

-Please note this app has no save function built in and as such if mostly useless.

 This is a webapp I created while learning javascript.
 This was a personal project I did to challange myself to go beyond what we had covered in class, I learned more during this project than I had in the first 2 weeks of bootcamp.
 I got the idea to make this from a Time Tracking app we use at my current job, since we were told that it would be removed eventually.
 I had a blast making all these functions work.

 Biggest Takeaways from this project.